An Update from Sonus

 Patients will be asked the following screening questions before their appointment:

-Are you experiencing a cough, fever, or shortness of breath recently?
+Are you experiencing a cough, fever, or shortness of breath?

-Have you or anyone you’re close to been exposed to the coronavirus that you know of?
+Have you or anyone you’re close to been exposed or tested positive to the coronavirus in the past 14 days?

 Do you have a mask or other face covering such as a scarf or bandana that you will be wearing to your appointment?